BritewitaLite/Pregame-Plan/README.md

 - purchase domain for email notifications and phone notificaiton to join teams
 - Coaches should be able to transfer ownership allowing a new coach to be the owner and for them to have to pay for the plan so when someone is no longer a part of the oorganization it doesn't have to be setup from scratch again
 - Need an admin account for actual testing
+- teams that are archived should have a cooldown from being moved back to active
+- Coaches should not be able to be a player as well within the same org